amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # ./lib/permutations.js  8.06s user 0.63s system 101% cpu 8.562 total
 ```

-I have a little homework for you...
+I have a little homework for you:

 > Can you try with a permutation with 11 characters? ;) Comment below what happened to your computer!